Saturday, January 30, 2021

 The 2 mile +/- hike wasn't too strenuous, but they did have to stop once or twice to catch their breath.

 The reward at the summit was some of the most beautiful views anywhere, including looking down into the gorge and seeing other ranges in all directions.

 Supposedly on a clear day you're able to see the Charlotte skyline as well.

 They said the long, winding gravel road leading to the trailhead was a little, umm, intimidating, but they obviously made it back home so yeah, not much of an exciting element there.

 So there you have it.
 A big dark hole in the ground that humans can go traipsing through and some hills and rocks.
 Wow.
 Cool.
 I can barely contain my excitement.

 About This Blog

-After more than 2 years without a live-in feline friend we found this senior Tortie gal at a local shelter and just couldn't leave without her.
+After more than 2 years without a live-in feline friend we found this senior Tortie gal at Orange County Animal Services in Chapel Hill, NC and just couldn't leave without her.
 Cleo certainly came with an abundance of purrsonalitude, and has staked her claim on our hearts and in our home since day one.
 It took some long, deep thought, but I decided to pick up where Orbit left off and let Cleo tell her stories.
 Of course from time to time I'll add some non-Cleo posts, but she'll get over it.